bioexcel/biobb_REST_API_documentation/biobb_REST_API_documentation/docs/source/tutorial.md

             return counter
             break

-# Function that checks the status and parses the reponse JSON for saving th output files in a list
+# Function that checks the status and parses the reponse JSON for saving the output files in a list
-def check_job(token):
+def check_job(token, apiURL):
     # define retrieve status URL
     url = apiURL + 'retrieve/status/' + token
     # check status until job has finished